-Yarrow is an aromatic perennial plant from the aster or Asteraceae (Compositae) family, a close relative of chamomile and chrysanthemums.3,4 Its scientific name, Achillea millefolium, was coined from the Greek hero who loved using it, as well as for its many leaves ("Millefolium" translates to "coming of a thousand leaves," which refers to its very small feather-like leaves).5
+Yarrow is an aromatic perennial plant from the aster or Asteraceae (Compositae) family, a close relative or chamomile and chrysanthemums.3,4 Its scientific name, Achillea millefolium, was coined from the Greek hero who loved using it, as well as for its many leaves ("Millefolium" means "a thousand leaves," which refers to its very small feather-like leaves).5

 Yarrow originated from Europe, but eventually made its way to North America through early colonists.
 It can now be found growing everywhere — wild in fields and meadows, in gardens and along roadsides.6

 The medicinal benefits of yarrow herb have been known for a long time.
 Native American tribes like the Cherokee, Iroquois, Gosiute and Mohegan used it to as a digestive aid, while the Micmac of New Brunswick, Nova Scotia and Maine used the stalk to alleviate colds and "break" fevers.7

 Yarrow stalks can also be pounded and made into pulp that's applied to swollen body parts, bruises and sprains.8 But in fact, all parts of the plant have medicinal applications, and the herb can be taken internally or used externally.
 Here are some of the many medicinal uses for yarrow:9,10,11,12

 • Helps fights bacteria and viruses — Drinking a tea made from yarrow, elderflower, linden, boneset, peppermint and ginger can promote sweating and help eradicate flu-causing viruses from your body.